 Conventional clipping \cite{Ndo10} and blanking \cite{Oh17} detectors for IN mitigation are widely adopted due to their simple implementation and the low computational complexity.
-However, their performance is far from optimal especially in severe IN channel conditions \cite{Alam20}.
-To design robust receivers for channels impaired by IN, it is essential to obtain their statistical properties, and therefore an appropriate IN model is necessary.
-One of the well-known IN models is the Middleton Class A model \cite{Middleton97, Middleton99}, which is characterized by a Poisson-distributed IN with a tractable probability density function that can be specified by only three parameters.
-Despite its straightforward representation, this model does not adequately describe the bursty behavior of the IN.
-Therefore, the hidden-Markov model (HMM) has been adopted for IN modeling \cite{Zimmermann02, Dario09, MMA} to address the correlation between impulsive samples.
-In \cite{Dario09}, a two-state Markov-Gaussian model was proposed, where comprehensive achievable information rate (AIR) analysis was presented.
+However, their performance is far from optimal, especially in severe IN channel conditions \cite{Alam20}.
+To design robust receivers for channels impaired by IN, it is essential to obtain their statistical properties, and therefore, an appropriate IN model is necessary.
+Among the best-known IN models, the Middleton Class A model \cite{Middleton97, Middleton99} provides a tractable probability density function (PDF) based on a Poisson mixture that can be specified by only three parameters.
+However, it cannot capture the bursty temporal correlations observed in practice.
+To address this limitation, hidden Markov models (HMMs) have been adopted for IN modeling \cite{Zimmermann02, Dario09, MMA} to address the correlation between impulsive samples.
+In \cite{Dario09}, a two-state Markov-Gaussian model was proposed, where a comprehensive achievable information rate (AIR) analysis was presented.
 In \cite{MMA}, the authors combined the HMM process with the Middleton Class A model and proposed the Markov-Middleton model.
-In our earlier study \cite{chen2024}, we found that a Markov-Middleton model with finite IN states effectively represents the EV-induced interference in practice.
+In \cite{chen2024}, it was shown that a Markov-Middleton model with finite IN states effectively represents the EV-induced interference in practice.
 However, to the best of our knowledge, an information-theoretical analysis of this model has not been thoroughly investigated; therefore, one of the goals of this paper is to fill this gap by conducting a detailed AIR analysis under various channel conditions for both matched and mismatched decoding scenarios.